tony-zeidan/DreamTeam-Risk-SYSC3110/README.md

-###TODOS:
+### TODOS:
 - Address remarks from TA about Milestone 2 submission and refine code where necessary
-- Implement AI player
+- Implement an algorithm for maximum utility (AI Player)
-- Reinforcement bonuses at beginning of player's turn
+- Algorithms for bonus troupe placement
-- Bonus points for continent control
+- Algorithms for continent conquering bonus
-- Update documentation
+- Fortification process needs to be changed (moving units across territories)

 ### Project Description:
 >The goal of this team project is to reproduce a simplified version of the classic strategy game RISK.